For Alternative Arrangements, see the separate Frequently Asked Questions.

 If you have already tested and need to send scores, you will need to provide scores to the institution or district directly.
 If needed, review information about requesting a copy of your score report.

 You can access your score report in your account.
 Score reports released beginning January 2014 will be available in examinee accounts.
 Examinees who tested prior to 2014 may request a duplicate score report.
-You can also access your complete FTCE/FELE testing history, reported as pass/not pass status, any time in your account.
+You can also access your complete FTCE/FELE testing history, reported as pass/not status, any time in your account.

 For information about minimum passing scores and scoring the examinations, review Understanding Your Scores.